kintone-workshops/no-code-sales-lead-app/Chat_Msgs.md

 =   =   =   =   =   =   =   =   =   =
 =   =   =   =   =   =   =   =   =   =

-## Quick Check-in
+## Got Questions?

-Thank you for all those who DM me with questions

-Looks like everyone figured out where you need to go.

-If you are still stuck, please let me know ~
+Post in the chat or DM me directly if you have any questions!

 =   =   =   =   =   =   =   =   =   =
 =   =   =   =   =   =   =   =   =   =